|

 thousands of severe frostbite cases, while the

 enemy sustained more than 45,000 casualties.
+A total of 17 Medals of

 Honor, 70 Navy Crosses plus many Distinguished